richburroughs/what-oncall-does-to-us/slides.md

 | Somewhat | 29.2% | 39.8% |
 | A lot/very much | 20.0% | 32.7% |

+^ Even less of an impact but it's still impacting females more

 ---

 # I didn't know this

+^ I'm single and have no children
+^ It makes sense but I just hadn't considered it a lot

 ---